maxxedev/maxxedev.github.io/_posts/2021-03-07-mocking-static-methods-and-constructors-with-mockito.md

 With this approach, we are able to keep the production `EtcHostsUtils` code simple without having to add hooks or abstractions just for testing.

 ### Default Values
-Recall that when mocking on instances, the all unmocked instance methods return default values:
+Recall that when mocking on instances, all unmocked instance methods return default values:
 ```java
 Foo fooInstance = mock(Foo.class);
 assertThat(fooInstance.stringReturningInstanceMethod()).isNull();
 assertThat(fooInstance.intReturningInstanceMethod()).isEqualTo(0);
 ```

-Note that static methods, when the class is static-mocked, show similar behavior:
+Note that when mocking static methods on a class, similar behavior applies:
 ```
 try (MockedStatic<Foo> mocked = mockStatic(Foo.class)) {
     assertThat(Foo.stringReturningStaticMethod()).isNull();